9 tips for effective time management

 Tip 9: Lose the perfectionism

 Don’t waste any time on unimportant details.
 Things rarely end up being as one imagined at the beginning.
-You can find more on this subject in our article “Perfectionism: Inefficient and career-damaging?”.

 - effectiveness, management, perfectionism, planned time, time management, time waster, work-life-balance